ArkThis/AHAlodeck/doc/xattr_faq.md

     trivial, I've made a post to ffmpeg-user about that idea.

-  * **They feel so obscure.
+  * **Xattrs feel so obscure.
 Almost hidden.
 Feels odd and scary.**

-    True.
+    True somehow.
 But not necessary.
+    XAs are actually a pretty nice/great/awesome feature.

     Imagine xattrs being the normal go-to thing you do when you want to know anything about "a file" (Data Object).
 Then, seeing its security-attributes (like macOS quarantine/download-flags).
 We're just not used (and lacking UIs) to handle XAs nicely.

+    For example, I've written a very simple proof-of-concept GUI called [MERCS](https://github.com/pjotrek-b/mercs/), which stands for: "Metadata Edit?
+Right-Click: Save."
+    Adding it as right-click menu action in your file-manager allows "checking and editing" your xattrs at any time.
+    Just literally: Right-click and edit your metadata.

+    Same for /any/ file-format.
+    XAs are available even on folders, btw ;)

   * **Can I create an attribute-only copy of a file?**